liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/05-advanced-configuration.markdown

 mappings set here overlap with existing mappings, index creation fails.
 Use `overrideTypeMappings` to replace default mappings.

-As with dynamic templates, you can add sub-field mappings to @product@'s type mapping.
+As with dynamic templates, you can add sub-field mappings to @sharepoint@'s type mapping.
 These are referred to as [properties](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/properties.html) in Elasticsearch.